 In the continuity clinic, interns and residents have their own individual panel of patients.
-As the primary physician, residents are responsible for providing longitudinal, comprehensive care for their patients in the outpatient setting.
-Continuity clinics are organized in Firms that function as a group practice comprised of other residents and a group of dedicated faculty.
+As the primary physicians, interns and residents are responsible for providing longitudinal, comprehensive care for their patients in the outpatient setting.
+Continuity clinics are organized in "firms" that function as a group practice composed of other residents and a group of dedicated faculty.
 Our residents feel that they have the ideal balance of autonomy and supervision.Back to top

 What is the relationship between residents and fellows?

 Fellows are not present on most of the resident teaching services.
-On select subspecialty services (e.g. hematology or CCU) fellows are also part of the care team where they play an important teaching role, often supervising procedures.
-Residents are pleased with the interactions they have with fellows and say they play a positive role in their education.Back to top
+On select subspecialty services, such as hematology or CCU, fellows are also part of the care team, where they play an important teaching role and often supervise procedures.
+Residents are pleased with the interactions they have with fellows and say the fellows play a positive role in their education.Back to top

 What are the research opportunities?